 As of the date of this Prospectus, the Company has outstanding 117,860,000 shares of Common Stock.
 In addition to the 40,250,000 shares of Common Stock offered pursuant to the Initial Public Offering, there are approximately 15,333,333 shares of Common Stock issuable upon conversion of the Convertible Notes, all of which will be freely tradeable.
 In addition, Salomon Smith Barney may, subject to certain limitations, from time to time, borrow shares of Common Stock from Mr. and Mrs. Kim to settle short sales of Common Stock (or to return Common Stock previously borrowed by Salomon Smith Barney to settle such short sales) entered into by Salomon Smith Barney to hedge any long position in the Convertible Notes resulting from its market-making activities; provided that the total number of shares borrowed at any time may not exceed 7,000,000.
 Salomon Smith Barney is not under any obligation to engage in any market-making transactions with respect to the Convertible Notes, and any market-making in the Convertible Notes actually engaged in by Salomon Smith Barney may cease at any time.
 See "Plan of Distribution."
 The shares of Common Stock borrowed and returned to Mr. and Mrs. Kim (the "Control Shares") may be resold from time to time by Mr. and Mrs. Kim subject to certain volume, manner of sale and other restrictions described below under Rule 144 under the Securities Act.
-Excluding all such freely tradeable shares and Control Shares, approximately 70,610,000 additional shares of Common Stock will be outstanding upon the closing of the Initial Public Offering (excluding 3,145,900 shares issuable upon the exercise of outstanding options), all of which are "restricted" shares (the "Restricted Shares") under the Securities Act.
-Such Restricted Shares may be sold only if registered under the Securities Act or sold in accordance with an available exemption from such registration.
+Excluding all such freely tradeable shares and Control Shares, approximately 70,610,000 additional shares of Common Stock will be outstanding upon the closing of the Initial Public Offering (excluding 3,168,500 shares issuable upon the exercise of options outstanding as of June 30, 1998), all of which are "restricted" shares (the "Restricted Shares") under the Securities Act or sold in accordance with an available exemption from such registration.